-For examining the trade behavior in detail, use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
+You can replay or single step through a strategy for examining the trade behavior in detail.
+Use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
 [Step] moves one bar forward, [Skip] moves to the next bar at which a trade opens or closes.
-The two buttons also appear on the Zorro main window:
+The two buttons also appear on the Zorro main window.

 ► latest version online